Counterfactual Mean Embeddings: Counterfactual Mean Embeddings

 The corresponding sample expression is given by

 where $\delta$ is the Dirac distribution.
-As mentioned, this sample expression cannot be obtained from observational data \eqref{eq:observational-data}, since for each subject $i$ we only have either $\y_{0i}^*$ or $\y_{1i}^*$.
+As mentioned, this sample expression cannot be obtained from observational data \eqref{eq:observational-data}, since for each subject $i$, we only have either $\y_{0i}^*$ or $\y_{1i}^*$.

-The DATE \eqref{eq:dist-treatment-effect} can capture the treatment effects on the potential outcomes that may not be identified only by the {\em average treatment effect (ATE)} \citep{Imbens04:ATE}, the difference between the expectations of $Y^*_1$ and $Y^*_0$:
+The DTE \eqref{eq:dist-treatment-effect} can capture the treatment effects on the potential outcomes that may not be identified only by the average treatment effect (ATE) \citep{Imbens04:ATE}, the difference between the expectations of $Y^*_0$ and $Y^*_1$:

 or its corresponding sample version